dotnet/docs-maui/docs/fundamentals/windows.md

 ## Position and size a Window

-When a .NET MAUI desktop app is launched, its previous position and size is automatically restored.
-In addition, the position and size of a window can be programmatically defined for a .NET MAUI app on Windows by setting the `X`, `Y`, `Width`, and `Height` properties on a `Window` object.
+The position and size of a window can be programmatically defined for a .NET MAUI app on Windows by setting the `X`, `Y`, `Width`, and `Height` properties on a `Window` object.

 > [!WARNING]
 > Mac Catalyst doesn't support resizing or repositioning windows programmatically by setting the `X`, `Y`, `Width`, and `Height` properties.